Uriel-SG/EtherEye_Wi-fi_Grab/README.md

 # Execution Vectors
 ## Shell Injection Modes

-- Direct shell execution on target Windows system
+- Direct shell execution on target Windows system (only one line)
 - Delivery via .bat or .exe file formats
 - (Bad) USB vector (Attiny85) using the .ino file